Hello World

 void hello_world_task(const Task *task,

-const std::vector<PhysicalRegion> &regions,
+const std::vector<PhysicalRegion> ®ions,

 Context ctx, Runtime *runtime) {